Baker High School (Oregon)

 Baker High School (BHS) is a public high school in Baker City, Oregon, United States.
 It is part of the Baker School District 5J.

 History

 In 1889, Baker City built a school housing 12 grades, the second public high school in Oregon.
 In 1989, the school was mostly destroyed in a fire, although no one was hurt.
 A new building was completed in 1991.

+Academics

+Baker High School offers five Advanced Placement (AP) courses and 120 opportunities for college credit in cooperation with Eastern Oregon University.

 Athletics

-The boys' basketball team won the 4A State Championship in 2007.
-The varsity football team won state championships in 2010 and 2012.

-2019 girls basketball won the state 4A championship.

-Activities

-Bel Canto Choir received first place in the State Choir Championship 3A and 4A in 2006, 2007, and 2008.
+Baker High School athletic teams compete in the OSAA 4A-6 Greater Oregon League (excluding Football which competes in 4A-SD5).
+The athletic director is Alan McCauley and the athletics secretary is Tammy Mercado.